llag9810/stanford-algorithm-labs/README.md

 # stanford-algorithm-labs

-Algorithm class of Stanford University on Coursera.
+Algorithm in Stanford University on Coursera.
 To be finished